Drip Irrigation Emitter - Buying Guide

 Drippers for Hanging Baskets

 Any emitter could work for this application.
 However, there are a few things to consider.
 First, it is critical to have the emitter centered over the basket.
-For this we recommend using a rigid riser instead of microtubing (microtubing can curl and place the dripper to the side of the basket).
-To insert an emitter into a rigid riser, a threaded dripper is needed, so a dripper on 10-32 threads is needed.
+For this we recommend using a rigid riser instead of micro-tubing (micro-tubing can curl and place the dripper to the side of the basket).
+To insert an emitter into a rigid riser, a threaded dripper is needed, so a dripper on 10-32 threads is preferred.
 Secondly, hanging baskets drain very quickly, so a dripper that can emit a lot of water quickly is needed.
 We have found the perfect dripper to be our adjustable dripper on 10/32 threads.
-As a bonus, the dripper can be adjusted all the way off if needed.
+As a bonus, the dripper can be adjusted all the way closed, if needed.

 Recommended Dripper: 360 Adjustable Dripper on Threads

 Watering schedules for plants in containers will be different from those for plants in the ground.
 The soil most often used in containers is potting soil, and potting soil has little to no capillary action.
 What this means is that there is very little horizontal movement of the water from the top to the bottom of the container.
 In addition, plant roots in containers dry out much faster than plant roots that are planted in the ground.
 We have found that a typical watering schedule for containers will look something like 2–4 times per day for 1–2 minutes each time.

 When choosing an emitter for your containers, you will want to take the above information into consideration.
 You can use any dripper that we sell, but depending on your choice of emitter, you may need to add additional drippers to ensure good water coverage.
 You may also need to add a stake to anchor the emitters in place so they do not fall out of the pot.